All the information on this page is available as a pdf download.

 - Cooper Creek near Homevale Station

-The main potential threats to Omphalea celata include invasion by exotic weeds, such as Lantana (Lantana camara), and damage to plant habitat from landslides.
+The main potential threats to Omphalea celata include invasion by exotic weeds, including Lantana (Lantana camara), and damage to plant habitat from landslides.

 O. celata grows to 12 m with shiny, cream coloured bark.
 The leaves are dark grey-green on the upper surface and pale grey-green below, approximately 5-12 cm long and 2-8 cm wide.
 The leaves are softly textured.
 Separate male and female flowers are borne on the same plant though the male flowers greatly outnumber the female.
 Flowers of both sexes lack petals and appear from June to December.
 This species has been recorded flowering in November – December, February – May and July.
 The fruit is green with two or three lobes and fruiting occurs from December to February.